nmteamproject/RockThisWay/README.md

         }
  - Then change in the displayNearestBeacon function to make your app react to the change in beacon locations

-Content:
 To edit content for games, change the following files to edit the corresponding games
  - lyrics/lyrics.js
  - trivia/triviasheet.js
  - againstthecrowd/crowdanswers.js